cozy/cozy-stack/docs/cli/cozy-stack_instances_token-oauth.md

 ### Options

 ```
+      --expire duration   Make the token expires in this amount of time
   -h, --help              help for token-oauth
 ```

 ### Options inherited from parent commands